Colleen Reichmann, PsyD (she/her)- Psychologist

 Samantha (Sam) Palmer, LPC (she/her)- Therapist

 Hi everyone!
 I’m Sam-a professional counselor who offers a safe, nonjudgmental space for you to discover and embrace your truest self.
 I utilize a person-centered, strength-based, and direct approach to therapy.
 I consider the importance of all aspects of one’s identity and how that plays a role in the therapeutic relationship.
 I earned my Master’s degrees in Counseling and Mental Health Services as well as Professional Counseling from the University of Pennsylvania.

 I am a HAES-aligned therapist who specializes in treating individuals with eating disorders and body image concerns as well as substance misuse.
-I also have experience working with individuals experiencing depression, anxiety, trauma, personality disorders, and relationship difficulties.
+I also have experience working with individuals experiencing depression, anxiety, trauma, OCD, personality disorders, and relationship difficulties.
 I work with adolescents, adults, and families.
 And, as a former collegiate rower, I have a true passion for working with athletes.

 In my free time, I enjoy ignoring the advice of TLC, and chasing waterfalls with my black Lab, Nike, as well as hiking, biking, and scuba diving.
 I am also known to embark on sweet adventures in the kitchen baking my signature chocolate chip cookies and cinnamon rolls.